 History of Dreadlocks in the ‘70s

 Dreadlocks were made popular by reggae music and have been also called Jamaican dreads.
 Reggae artists like Bob Marley made dreadlocks more accepted worldwide with their success.
+This resulted in the popularity of dreadlocks spreading from Jamaica to the USA and beyond all borders.
 Many other artists wore their hair dreadlocked: authors, actors, rappers, or athletes.
+In the 80s, it was Comedian and Actress Whoppi Goldberg who brought the locks to mainstream America and gave notoriety with her locks.

 Given their popularity, though, not all who have dreadlocks today are Rastafarians.
-Because dreadlocks do not belong to the Rastafarian culture – or to any other one.
-They go beyond spirituality, religion, or race.
+Because dreadlocks do not belong to the Rastafarian culture or to any group, the dread is worn as a fad, a style.
+They go beyond spirituality, religion, or race and shave around the rim (face), in order to look well groom.
+Men go to beauty parlor as part of their grooming to wash their dreadlocks down to the scalp.
+Empress wear their locks both religiously and fashionable.